 There are many jeep tour companies in town.
 We picked one randomly – Switzerland of America Tours and Jeep Rentals.

-We started our tour on famous US-550, The Million Dollar Highway, which delivered great views of Ouray.
+We started our tour on the famous US-550, The Million Dollar Highway, which delivered great views of Ouray.
 Next, we entered the woods for a thrilling steep ride up.

 After a break to enjoy this beautiful scenery, we climbed the jeep again and started our final ride to Lake Como (only available if time allows).
 Wildflowers were everywhere!
 I wished we had more time to enjoy them but I also wanted to see the lake so I was fine with two quick stops.

 Yankee Boy Basin

 Getting to the basin was half the fun.
 The upper trail was very narrow and challenging.
 Our jeep driver was confident and doing his job well but at times I felt we were hanging on the edge of the cliff.
 The scenery was outstanding all the way up.

-The most rewarding part was finally reaching the wildflower fields at 12000 ft. elevation.
+The most rewarding part was finally reaching the wildflower fields at 12,000 ft. elevation.
 What a treat it was!
-There was a colorful display of flowers in each direction, among them beautiful columbine – a state flower of Colorado.
+There was a colorful display of flowers in each direction, among them the beautiful columbine – the state flower of Colorado.

 Driving San Juan Skyway

-Driving at lest a part of San Juan Skyway is a must when visiting Colorado.
+Driving at least a part of the San Juan Skyway is a must when visiting Colorado.
 This stunning 233-mile loop crosses four high passes and connects Ouray to Silverton, Durango, Cortez, and Telluride.

 The road is kept open year-round but the thought of driving it during winter is not appealing to me.
 I am proud enough that I drove it in perfect road conditions.